 If you’re running a local business then you should include location-specific keywords on all pages of your website.
 You can add relevant information in your footer and in page headings and content.
 Pay particular attention to your homepage, about page and any blog posts or articles that you would like to rank highly for local search results.

-If you have a business that covers several areas you may consider building extra website pages you can optimise for specific location keywords.
+If you have a business that covers several areas, you may consider building extra website pages you can optimize for specific location keywords.
 Make sure the content on those pages is highly relevant for that area and that is it unique – replicating pages and changing the titles is unlikely to get you very far!

 Simple link building techniques for local SEO

 Link building for local SEO should include citations.
 These are online listings of your business that include your business name, address and phone number (NAP).
 Most modern listings allow you to add a link to your website and this is where the link building part comes in.

 The most important citation you should create is a Google My Business listing.
 If you’re running a local business, it’s important that your Google My Business listing is accurate and up-to-date.
 Make sure the information on your Google listing matches the details on your website and any other directory listings you add.